UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/README.md

 ![](https://github.com/UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/blob/Kirti/Resources/predict_repeat_cust.png)

-In the same manner, when we click on **Recommend Food/Drink items to Customer** button, there ope up another form to provide customer's details as below:
+In the same manner, when we click on **Recommend Food/Drink items to Customer** button, there opens up another form to provide customer's details as below:

 ![](https://github.com/UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/blob/Kirti/Resources/recommend_food.png)

 After we submit the details, we are able to predict the **FOOD/DRINK** items based upon customer's preferences and related information, as below:

 ![](https://github.com/UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/blob/Kirti/Resources/recommended.png)

+A **VIDEO CAPTURE** may be downloaded from this [LINK](https://github.com/UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/blob/Ehsan/Flask_video.mov?raw=true) here and can be run on one's system like a video clip, to review the Web Application's functionality.
 ## **Summary of analysis**
 * Accuracy of our Machine Learning model to predict repeat customer is **78%**
 * Prediction of FOOD items is done accurately by **92%**